sveri/closp/README.md

 * Clojure miniprofiler example (https://github.com/yeller/clojure-miniprofiler)
 * Componentized application (https://github.com/danielsz/system)
 * Datascript with reagent example taken from https://gist.github.com/allgress/11348685

+## Docker

+There is a dockerfile attached which will fetch the latest version and run an example project.

 ## FAQ
 ### I get this warning: Uncaught Error: Invariant Violation: _registerComponent(...): Target container is not a DOM element.